 We won’t be discriminating based on the gender or trans status of performers

 There are characters who are cis, characters who are trans, characters who are non-binary, characters who are complicated combinations of the above, none of the above, and those where it just isn’t relevant because they only pop up once and are never heard from again.
 Guy with a high voice?
 Agender with a low voice?
 Feel free to audition for whoever you feel comfortable auditioning for!
 Whatever pronouns you use, we’ll use the right ones for you when we talk about you regardless of the pronouns used by the character you are playing.
 Feel free to disclose information regarding any of this to us when you email your audition tapes, but we won’t begrudge you for not doing so.
 Just be sure to include your pronouns, and if the ones you use publicly are different to the ones you ask us to use in the email, let us know about that too!
-We will, of course, never share sensitive information without explicit permission from you, if at all.
+We will, of course, never share sensitive information without explicit permission from you.

 You need some audio equipment – but not loads of it!